-PE is on Mondays and Fridays this term and the children will be focusing on ball skills.
+PE is on Wednesday and Thursday afternoon this term.
+We will inform you when swimming commences.
 Your child should bring in their PE kit on Monday and leave it until Friday when it can be taken home.
+We will be focusing on gymnastics this term.

-PE Uniform: Children need to bring school PE uniform which is a yellow school PE t-shirt, a pair of green school shorts and a pair of plimsols or trainers.
+PE Uniform: Children need to bring school PE uniform which is a yellow uniform T-shirt, a pair of green shorts and a pair of plimsolls or trainers.
+Please make sure that PE uniform is not branded with large logos e.g. football kit, message on T-shirts.
+Plain PE uniforms are available at the school office at a very affordable price.

-Best wishes, Anna Moran and Celia Kelly
+Best wishes,